GeehanAli/Grooming-Detection-Academic-Study/docs/milestone_1_problem_identification.md

 - All synthetic data is generated in English.
 - Psychological stages of grooming may be universal, but linguistic patterns differ across communities.
 - Findings should be interpreted as insights into a controlled synthetic environment rather than generalizable to all languages or platforms.

+### The Gap This Project Addresses

+There is a clear gap between what commercial tools currently do and what academic research suggests might be possible.
+Today’s tools rely on keywords because:

+- real chat data is inaccessible
+- real-time analysis at scale is too expensive
+- existing datasets are too small for robust ML models

+This leaves a critical research question unanswered:

+**If we had a controlled dataset—even synthetic—could machine-learning models detect grooming-related conversational patterns that keyword filters miss?**

+This project explores that specific gap.
+It does not attempt to build a production-level tool, but instead examines the *theoretical potential* and *known limitations* of ML-based detection under restricted data conditions.